Darkroman/PK-Battle-Simulator/README.md

 # UPDATES
 2/18/2025:
 - Added easy A.I (just picks random move and switches to next Pokemon in line when it faints).
+- Note the default player settings is human.
+Make sure to set one of em to A.I if you wanna play against the computer, or both to A.I for funsies.
 - Some bug fixes with Bound damage, Reflect actually checking if it's already up rather than Light Screen, and some text dialog fixes.

 # BUILD NOTES